20k/crapmud_documentation/README.md

 The "client_command register client" command should be sent if no key.key file is present

+The "client_command auth client <128bytekey>" command should be sent to auth the client after a new connection is made to the server, or on reconnect

 ### Server -> client

 Responses from the server to "client_command "s are of the form "command \<RESPONSE\>"